-By Ellen Kawadler
+by Ellen Kawadler

-Welcome to Stony Brook Camera Club known as SBCC.
-We are a well respected club of about 160 members, mostly from within a 15 mile radius of Wrentham, although we have some that travel a much longer distance to join us.
-Our member's photographic skills range from beginner to advanced.
-Some are very proficient at post processing, while others have no experience whatsoever.
-Besides digital DSLRs, some shoot film and slides, some have point and shoot cameras, and others prefer their cell phone.
+Welcome to Stony Brook Camera Club, known as SBCC.
+We are a well-respected club of almost 200 members, mostly from within a 20-mile radius of Franklin, although we have some who travel a much longer distance to join us.
+Our members' photographic skills range from beginner to advanced.
+Some are very proficient at postprocessing, while others have no experience whatsoever.
+In addition to DSLRs, some shoot film and slides, some have point-and-shoot cameras, and others prefer their cell phone.

-We are all here for a variety of reasons; to learn, to share, to teach, and to make new friends.
-But we all share the same passion, photography!
+We are all here for a variety of reasons: to learn, to share, to teach, and to make new friends.
+But we all share the same passion: photography!
 We hope you will become an active member of our community.
-Participate by entering a competition, submitting an image for image study, producing a slide show for one of our potluck dinners, joining a committee, writing an article for the newsletter or becoming a member of our club's facebook group.
+Participate by entering a competition, submitting an image for image study, producing a slide show for one of our potluck dinners, joining a committee, writing an article for our newsletter, Reflections, or becoming a member of our club's Facebook group.
 There is something for everyone.

-SBCC: In the Beginning-How it All Began By Bob Yankee
+SBCC: In the Beginning-How It All Began by Bob Yankee

 During the latter part of 1969, the new directors of the Stony Brook Nature Center, Cynthia and Chuck Thomas, decided that they wanted to increase the public awareness of the Sanctuary.
 As part of this initiative, Cynthia instituted a series of evening programs, open to the public.
 I was approached through my wife, Loretta, who worked for Cynthia, to put on a slideshow of pictures I had taken at Stony Brook.
 This was a very basic show-one projector and narration by myself of what I felt were attributes of the sanctuary.
 After the show, as I was packing up my equipment, Cynthia announced, without any forethought, that the Sanctuary was going to have a photo competition comprised of images taken at Stony Brook and would accept one or two slides from each entrant.
-I didn't pay much attention to what she said but after everyone had left, she confessed to not knowing anything about how to run such a competition.
+I didn't pay much attention to what she said, but after everyone had left, she confessed to not knowing anything about how to run such a competition.
 I stated that I, likewise, had no idea of what she had in mind but agreed to meet with her to help solve her dilemma.

-I, at the time, was a member of Gateway CC and had some idea as to how the competitions were conducted.
-So, on a Saturday morning, over coffee, we tackled the problem.
-Cynthia's real objective was to get people to visit the sanctuary more often and take pictures of the geese and ducks, etc. And, she was thinking of instamatic type photographs-nothing more.
+At the time I was a member of Gateway Camera Club and had some idea as to how the competitions were conducted.
+So, on a Saturday morning over coffee, we tackled the problem.
+Cynthia's real objective was to get people to visit the sanctuary more often and take pictures of the geese and ducks, etc. And, she was thinking of instamatic-type photographs-nothing more.
 Snapshots, if you will.
 As we talked, her initial idea developed further after I suggested thinking about the addition of a camera club as an adjunct to the Stony Brook Nature Center.
 We decided to give it a shot.